 - Saint-Sulpice Church: One of Paris' most beautiful churches, this peaceful spot is located on a quiet square near the St-Sulpice metro station.

 - Le Procope: If you love coffee and the history of the dark stuff, come to one of the places where it gained popularity in the 17th century.
-This claims to be the oldest café in Paris, and was a favorite of philosophers such as Voltaire and revolutionaries including Robespierre.
-Even American President Thomas Jefferson loitered, debated and gossiped here with contemporaries before his tenure in the White House.
+This establishment claims to be the oldest café in Paris and was a favorite of philosophers such as Voltaire and revolutionaries, including Robespierre.
+Even American President Thomas Jefferson loitered, debated, and gossiped here with contemporaries before his tenure in the White House.